 Any UW-Madison School of Nursing alumni can serve as a mentor regardless of program completed.

 How many students am I expected to mentor?

-Alumni mentors are matched with one student.
+Alumni mentors are matched with one student, maybe two.

 How often do I have to meet with my mentee?